Altilium, JLR strike battery recycling alliance

 Graphic courtesy of Altilium Metals

-United Kingdom-based Altilium Metals, which is building a lithium-ion battery recycling facility in that nation, says it will work with an allied automaker on a project designed “to produce and validate electric vehicle (EV) battery cells using materials recovered from end-of-life EV batteries.”
+Altilium Metals, which is building a lithium-ion battery recycling facility in that nation, plans to work with an allied automaker on a project designed to produce and validate electric vehicle (EV) battery cells using materials recovered from end-of-life EV batteries.

-The battery metals firm says the project is being undertaken with support from the Advanced Propulsion Centre UK, Coventry, England, “under the latest round of its Advanced Route to Market Demonstrator (ARMD) competition.”
+The England-based battery metals firm says the project is being undertaken with support from the Advanced Propulsion Centre UK, Coventry, England, under the latest round of its Advanced Route to Market Demonstrator (ARMD) competition.

 According to Altilium, JLR will conduct validation studies on recycled-content battery pouch cells at its battery testing facilities.

-Production of the battery cells for those studies may take place at the UK Battery Industrialisation Centre (UKBIC) in Coventry, using recovered battery materials produced by Altilium at its “mini-commercial ACT2 facility and its ACT1 pilot plant, both in Devon, England.
+Production of the battery cells for those studies could take place at the UK Battery Industrialisation Centre (UKBIC) in Coventry, using recovered battery materials produced by Altilium at its mini-commercial ACT2 facility and its ACT1 pilot plant, both in Devon, England.

 “We’re delighted to be part of this innovative project that will help the industry move toward an even cleaner future,” says Sean Gilgunn, managing director of the UKBIC.
 “Our role in the battery ecosystem is to help companies prove their new materials and technologies can be industrialized, and working with Altilium will help them prove their recycled CAM can be an effective option in future EV batteries.”